SystemsApproach/security/crypto.rst

 authenticator.

-Although authenticators may seem to solve the authentication problem, we will see in a later section that they are only the foundation of a solution.
+Although authenticators may seem to solve the authentication problem, we will see in a later chapter that they are only the foundation of a solution.
 First, however, we address the issue of how participants obtain keys in the first place.